LLNL/axom/src/docs/sphinx/dev_guide/dev_model.rst

 ======================================================

-The CS Toolkit team follows the 'Gitflow' branch development model, which is summarized here.
+The CS Toolkit team follows the 'Gitflow' branch development model, which is summarized in this section.
 See the `Atlassian Gitflow Description <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`_ for more details.

 Gitflow is a branching model centered around software releases.
 It is a simple workflow that makes clear which branches correspond to which phases of